SchlenkR/applied_fsharp_challenge/Notizen.md

 * Mehr zu Typinferenz sagen (Seite 2 oder so)

 Soll ich wirklich so viel dazu sagen, dass float->float so wichtig ist?
 Ist ja gar nicht soooo wichtig.

+* Generell viel mehr Zwischenüberschriften einfügen

+* Kurze EInführung in F#
+    * Function evaluation
+    * Precedence: myList |> rest a
+    * Infix operators
+    * |> und >>
+    * A word on sequences and List and Array

+* TLDR: Instead of writing ... we can write ...
+(Keine Instanziierung; keine Evaluierung)

+Counter: In OOP, there is a disadvantage: We couldn't modulate the desiredSampleLength parameter.
+Now, we can!